banner

 When the problems are so widespread, it is best to conclude that it is a systematic problem, rather than many individual failures.

-What is to be done: Science-based decision making
+What is to be done: Improve decision making

 People talk of evidence-based policy making, as if that is adequate, but it is easy for decision makers to find some piece of evidence that fits with their preferred course of action and ignore the rest .

-Instead we need the application of the full rigour of science - which will be referred to here as science-based decision making.
+Instead we need the application of the full rigour of science - which could be referred to as science-based decision making.

 This is characterised by